crs4/seal/docs/additional.rst

 Credits
 ------------

-Seal was been written by:
+Seal is written at CRS4_ by:
   * Luca Pireddu <luca.pireddu@crs4.it>
   * Simone Leo <simone.leo@crs4.it>
   * Gianluigi Zanetti <gianluigi.zanetti@crs4.it>